-FY - Fiscal Year, which for the County is January 1 through December 31.
+FY - Fiscal Year, for the county runs from December to following November.
+Changing in 2015 to January through December.

 GAF - Global Assessment of Functioning.
 A subjective rating scale used by clinicians to rate a client's level of social, occupational and psychological functioning.
 The scale included in the DSM-IV has been replaced in the DSM-V by another instrument.